luanpotter/shattered-wilds/docs/arcane.md

 ## Basic Spell Attacks

-Regardless of specific narrative flavor (see Predefined Spells below for inspiration), a Caster can use a Basic Arcane Spell (2AP, 1FP) with Spell DC 18 to harm an enemy within 1m as a Basic Attack against a target's Body or Soul.
+Regardless of specific narrative flavor (see Predefined Spells below for inspiration), a Caster can use a Basic Arcane Spell (2[[Resource_Action_Point | AP]], 1[[Resource_Focus_Point | FP]]) with Spell DC 18 to harm an enemy within 1m as a Basic Attack against a target's Body or Soul.
 The most typical Augmentations for a Basic Spell Attack are Range, Multi-target, and Casting Time.

 ## Shifts